DigitalGlobe/pyveda/docs/training_data.rst

     image = MLImage(catID)
     vc = pv.create_from_geojson(gojson, image, name)

 It will take about 5 minutes for Veda to generate all the training data.
-You can check `vc.status` to track its progress.
+You can check ``vc.status`` to track its progress.

 The end result will be collection of 256x256 pixel image tiles extracted from catalog ID 123456.
 Each image will have a corresponding label of the class `turbine`.
-Because this analysis is classification, each label will be `1`.
+Because this analysis is classification (the default type), each label will be `1`.

-(more stuff about VCs)
+(more stuff about creating VCs)

 Creating a Collection from a Compressed Archive